Guibert of Nogent: Life

 Guibert was born of parents from the minor nobility at Clermont-en-Beauvaisis.
 Guibert claims that it took his parents over seven years to conceive, as he writes in his Monodiae.
 According to his memoirs, the labour nearly cost him and his mother their lives, as Guibert was a breech birth.
 Guibert's family made an offering to a shrine of the Virgin Mary, and promised that if Guibert survived, he would be dedicated to a clerical life.
 Since he survived, he followed this path.
 His father was violent, unfaithful and prone to excess; he was captured at the Battle of Mortemer and died eight months later.

 In his memoirs, Guibert views his death as a type of blessing and states that if his father had survived, he likely would have forced Guibert to become a knight, thus breaking the oath to the Virgin Mary to dedicate Guibert to the church.
 His mother was domineering, of great beauty and intelligence, and exceedingly zealous.
 Guibert writes so much about his mother, and in such detail, that some scholars, such as Archambault, have suggested that he may have had an Oedipus complex.
-She assumed control of his education, isolated him from his peers and hired him a private tutor, from the ages of six to twelve.
+This is another trait Nogent shares in common with Saint Augustine, incidentally.
+Nogent's mother assumed control of his education, isolated him from his peers and hired him a private tutor, from the ages of six to twelve.
 Guibert remembers the tutor as brutally exacting, and incompetent; nevertheless Guibert and his tutor developed a strong bond.
 When Guibert was around the age of twelve, his mother retired to an abbey near Saint-Germer-de-Fly (or Flay), and he soon followed.
-Entering the order at St. Germer, he studied with great zeal, devoting himself at first to the secular poets Ovid and Virgil—an experience which left its imprint on his works.
+Entering the order at St. Germer, he studied with great zeal, devoting himself at first to the poets Ovid and Virgil—an experience which left its imprint on his works.
 He later changed his focus to theology, through the influence of Anselm of Bec, who later became the Archbishop of Canterbury.

 In 1104, he was chosen abbot of the poor and tiny abbey of Nogent-sous-Coucy (founded 1059) and henceforth took a more prominent part in ecclesiastical affairs, where he came into contact with bishops and court society.
 More importantly, it gave him time to engage in his passion for writing.
 His first major work of this period is his history of the First Crusade called Dei gesta per Francos (God's deeds through the Franks), finished in 1108 and imprived in 1121.